 These are sites dedicated to specific diseases and conditions:

-- Cancer: National Cancer Institute, American Cancer Society, Cancer Care and Association of Cancer Online Resources
+- Cancer: National Cancer Institute, American Cancer Society, and Cancer Care

 - Heart disease: American Heart Association, National Heart, Lung and Blood Institute and Congenital Heart Information Network